USNS Neptune: Career

-After completion for the US Army Signal Corps in February 1946, Neptune was handed to the Maritime Commission and placed in the James River reserve fleet on 2 March 1946.
+After completion for the US Army Signal Corps on 26 February 1946, William H. G. Bullard was delivered to the Maritime Commission and placed in the James River reserve fleet on 2 March 1946.

-In 1952 Neptune was assigned to Project Caesar, the unclassified name for the installation phase of SOSUS.
+In 1952 the cable ship was required by the Navy for Project Caesar, the unclassified name for the installation phase of SOSUS.
 The system's mission was declassified in 1991.
-On 17 February 1953 the ship was named Neptune and withdrawn from the reserve fleet.
+On 17 February 1953 the ship was withdrawn from the reserve fleet, transferred to Navy custody and named Neptune.
 The ship then went to the Bethlehem Steel Co. in Baltimore, Maryland for a number of modifications: e.g., electric cable machinery (in place of steam), precision navigation instrumentation, and a helicopter platform over the fantail.
 Cable drums 15 ft in diameter and bow sheaves spanning 12 ft were among the more visible modifications.
 On 1 June 1953 the ship was commissioned USS Neptune (ARC-2).

 The ship's operations were classified so few specific ones are public.
 One was the 1962 connection of the array once terminating at Naval Facility Cape May to Naval Facility Lewes necessitated by destruction of the Cape May shore station in the "Ash Wednesday" Storm.

 From December 1965 through March 1966 Neptune was overhauled in Boston.
 In 1973, Neptune transferred to the Military Sealift Command (MSC), was re-designated T-ARC-2, and continued operations with an MSC civil service crew.